Mission & Goals of the PA Program

 a.
 Curriculum content taught by organ system with a primary-care focus

 b.
-Providing clinical experiences in primary care to include family medicine, pediatrics, women’s health, and internal medicine
+Providing clinical experiences in primary care to include populations across the lifespan

 4. Emphasize the underserved/rural practice of medicine